Kookaburra Song Kookaburra Sits in the Old Gum Tree

 Marion Sinclair (1896-1988) was born on 9 October 1896 in Werribee, Victoria.
 She was educated at home until the age of 14 and spent a lonely childhood without much contact with other children.
 She found comfort in playing the piano and writing her own stories and rhymes.
 She attended Toorak College between 1911 and 1913.
 In 1920 she joined Toorak College as a music and drama teacher and involved herself with the school's Girl Guides group.
 Marion obtained a diploma of Music from Melbourne University Conservatorium of Music in 1924.

-In 1934 Marion entered her own composition Kookaburra Sits in an Old Gum Tree in a Girl Guides competition for 'a typically Australian round' (a home-grown Australian song).
+In 1932 Marion Sinclair entered her composition Kookaburra Sits in an Old Gum Tree in a Girl Guides competition for a home-grown Australian song.
 She won the contest.
-It was sung later that year at a Girl Guides jamboree held in Australia.
+Her was sung later that year at a Girl Guides jamboree held in Australia.
 Visiting guides and scouts liked it so much they took the catchy tune back with them.
 It was soon gained worldwide popularity and was translated into many languages.

 Marion left Toorak College in 1943 and worked in many welfare roles, mostly with the YWCA.
 While not officially taking out copyright, throughout her life, Marion frequently acknowledged ownership of the song and often gave permission to others to use it.
 In 1987 she assigned copyright and ownership of all her private records to the Libraries Board of South Australia.
 Marion Sinclair died on 15 February 1988.
 The Libraries Board of South Australia sold the copyright to the Kookaburra song to Larrikin Music Publishing Pty Ltd. for $6,100.
 Larrikin Music was bought by Music Sales Corporation in 1988.

 On 6 July 2010, the court ruled that the flute riff in the song Down Under was indeed a copyright infringement as "Down Under reproduced a substantial part of Kookaburra".
-The band was ordered to pay royalties backdated to 2002 and future royalties at the rate of 5% to Larrikin Music.
-(It should be noted that Larrikin was acting within the law in trying to protect its copyright).
-Because of the negative publicity generated by the court case Larrikin Music, in 2014, changed its name to Happy as Larry.
+The band was ordered to pay royalties backdated to 2002 and future royalties at 5% to Larrikin Music.
+(It should be noted that Larrikin acted within the law to protect its copyright).
+Because of the negative publicity generated by the court case, Larrikin Music, in 2014, changed its name to Happy as Larry.

 • About the Song - Down Under by Men at Work